november781/Planetside2-linux-guide/README.md

 &#x200B;

-This post assumes you have basic linux knowledge like how to install packages, and what your distribution is.
+This guide assumes you have basic linux knowledge like how to install packages, and what your distribution is.
 And remember: Keep calm and google it.

-&#x200B;

-I am working on getting this guide uploaded to github in order to keep it updated even once Reddit decides to archive it.
-I will add the link once that is done

 &#x200B;